 ThousandEyes provides a SaaS-based monitoring platform.
 It combines a variety of active and passive monitoring techniques to provide real-time Internet outage detection and insight into user experiences across applications and services.
-NS1’s integration with ThousandEyes enables teams to detect service disruptions or user experience issues with ThousandEyes monitoring and automate failover actions in NS1 to minimize business consequences.
+NS1’s integration with ThousandEyes allows teams to detect service disruptions or user experience issues with ThousandEyes monitoring, and then to automate failover actions in NS1 to minimize business consequences.

 - Step 1: Create the test(s) in your ThousandEyes account.